kubesphere/website/content/en/docs/devops-user-guide/how-to-integrate/sonarqube.md

 weight: 11310
 ---

 [SonarQube](https://www.sonarqube.org/) is a popular continuous inspection tool for code quality.
 You can use it for static and dynamic analysis of a codebase.
-After it is integrated into pipelines in KubeSphere, you can view common code issues such as bugs and vulnerabilities directly on the dashboard as SonarQube detects issues in a running pipeline.
+After it is integrated into pipelines in KubeSphere [Container Platform](https://kubesphere.io/), you can view common code issues such as bugs and vulnerabilities directly on the dashboard as SonarQube detects issues in a running pipeline.

 This tutorial demonstrates how you can integrate SonarQube into pipelines.
 Refer to the following steps first before you [create a pipeline using a Jenkinsfile](../../../devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile/).